Pocket money basics

 Here are some pocket money tips:

 - Explain to your child what pocket money is for and what it isn’t for.
+For example, if pocket money is to cover entertainment or food, agree on what kinds of entertainment are OK.
+It might help to write a list.

 - Pay what you can afford, regardless of what other parents (or your child!) might say.

 - Pay it on a set day.
+You might choose to pay weekly, fortnightly or monthly.

 Learning about money